Recovering From Bariatric Surgery

 Vomiting is often caused by eating inappropriately.
 Initially, it can be difficult to adjust to your new anatomy.
 One to two tablespoons may be all you can eat at one time.

 - Eating too fast

-- Not chewing food properly
+- Not chewing food thoroughly

-- Eating food that is too dry
+- Eating food that's too dry

 - Eating too much food at once